T.TAO

 Memory Alignment

-For structs, memory alignment is an important strategy that affects how members are laid out in memory to optimize access speed and reduce wasted space.
+For structures, memory alignment is an important strategy that involves how to arrange the members of a structure in memory to optimize access speed and reduce the waste of memory space.

-1. Struct start address alignment.
-For example, if the largest member in a struct is uint32_t (4 bytes), the struct's start address will likely be aligned on a 4-byte boundary.
+1. Alignment of the starting address of the structure.
+For example, if the largest member in the structure is uint32_t, which occupies 4 bytes, then the starting address of the structure is very likely to be aligned on a 4-byte boundary.

-2. Struct member alignment.
-Each member inside a struct is typically aligned relative to the struct's start address on the natural alignment boundary of that member's type.
+2. Alignment of structure members.
+Each member within the structure is usually aligned relative to the starting address of the structure to the natural alignment boundary of that member's type.
 For example, a 4-byte int member is usually aligned on a 4-byte boundary.

-3. Struct total size alignment.
-The total size of a struct is usually padded to align to the alignment boundary of its largest member.
-This means the struct's size may be larger than the sum of all member sizes.
+3. Alignment of the total size of the structure.
+The total size of the structure is usually padded to align with the alignment boundary of the largest member.
+This means that the size of the structure may be larger than the sum of the sizes of all its members.

-To satisfy these alignment rules, the compiler may add extra unused memory between struct members or at the end of the struct, called padding.
-This memory padding helps ensure each member is at an appropriate memory address.
+To satisfy the basic alignment principles above, the compiler will sometimes add extra unused memory between structure members or at the end of the structure, which is also called Padding.
+This Memory padding helps ensure that each member is at the appropriate memory address.

 Example